realworldocaml/book/en/01-prologue.md

 the OCaml compiler, let you build realistic applications quickly and effectively.

 Another big improvement over the standard library is the `utop` interactive top level.
 This is a modern interactive tool that supports command history, macro expansion, module completion, and other niceties that make it much more pleasant to work with the language.
 We'll be using `utop` throughout the book instead of the normal OCaml toplevel.
-It can, of course, be installed using OPAM, and [xref](#installation) guides you through that that process.
+It can, of course, be installed using OPAM, and [xref](#installation) guides you through that process.

 ## About this book